-The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : Annual accounts and AGM published on BH website Reports from Board to BMBC (as key stakeholder and landlord) inc Performance, finance Stakeholder representative (BMBC) at every Board meeting Tenant Scrutiny reports to CSC (1) The board publishes information annually about the organisation's Yes ⊠ No □ Evidence: Action needed: activities, performance and plans for future improvements which is Comments: Tenant Voice influence 23/24 on website Board meetings advertised on website - anyone can attend public meetings By whom: accessible to its key stakeholders, and covers the matters referred to in this code. n Performance section on website - Annual and quarterly Performance published.
+The Code of Governance Compliance (Y/N) Comments: Evidence: Action ne Annual accounts and AGM published on BH website Reports from Board to BMBC (as key stakeholder and landlord) inc Performance, finance Stakeholder representative (BMBC) at every Board meeting Tenant Scrutiny reports to CSC (1) The board publishes information annually about the organisation's activities, performance and plans for future improvements which is accessible to its key stakeholders, and covers the matters referred to in this code.
+Yes No Evidence: Tenant Voice influence 23/24 on website Board meetings advertised on website - anyone can attend public meetings Performance section on website - Annual and quarterly Performance published.
 Results of customer satisfaction surveys (inc TSM) on website - repairs, complaints, contact centre, ASB, Income calls, annual survey, TSM performance.
-Strategic Plan 21-31 - annual review published, including Annual Business Action Plan Annual report to tenants published AGM - annual report and financial statements published, includes disclosure on compliance with this code.
-Social media used Berneslai Bulletin Annual Board reports published on the website By date: (2) The organisation systematically identifies and regularly Yes ⊠ No □ Evidence: Action needed: communicates with its key stakeholders and receives feedback Comments: Customer Views section within board and committee reports at the beginning of the report Customer Panel - attended by board members and EMT.
-By whom: about their views.
-In doing so it has regard to the communication needs By date: of the diverse groups and (3) Opportunities and information are Tenant Satisfaction Measures and Mid Year results and actions published on BH website with action plan Resident Insight and Engagement Strategy - approved by Board Feb-25 (numerous consultation sessions with involved tenants, with associated action plan) Complaint Performance and Learning - quarterly to CSC, Annual to Board TSA compliant tenant annual report - approved by CSC Aug-24.
+Strategic Plan 21-31 - annual review published, including Annual Business Action Plan Annual report to tenants published AGM - annual report and financial statements published, includes disclosure on compliance with this code .
+Social media used Berneslai Bulletin Annual Board reports published on the website Action new By whom: By date: (2) The organisation systematically identifies and regularly communicates with its key stakeholders and receives feedback about their views.
+In doing so it has regard to the communication needs of the diverse groups and communities it serves.
+Yes No Evidence: ALMO liaison meetings - monthly and quarterly - attended by EMT, , BMBC BMBC rep at Board meetings Relevant reports to Cabinet / Council Tenant Voice Panel - 2 reps on CSC Customer Views section within board and committee reports at the beginning of the report Customer Panel - attended by board members and EMT.
+Tenant Satisfaction Measures and Mid Year results and actions published on BH website with action plan Resident Insight and Engagement Strategy - approved by Board Feb-25 (numerous consultation sessions with involved tenants, with associated action plan) Complaint Performance and Learning - quarterly to CSC, Annual to Board TSA compliant tenant annual report - approved by CSC Aug-24.
 Also to Board from 2025.
 Communications strategy - monthly bulletin, social media, website, SMS messages Hearing Tenants - Involvement and Influence quarterly update to CSC, inc Customer Engagement round-up.
 Board Champions in EDI, customer engagement and complaints, H&S, Repairs and Assets - working with staff to drive the culture from Board. - Agenda item on every board mtg.
 Annual Staff satisfaction survey results reported to Board and updates provided to Rem Co on actions developed.
-Recognition of trade unions and regular trade union liaison meetings well embedded Employee Engagement groups - Board received the staff Comms as part of the Board bulletin Regulatory oversight board - attended by BH, tenant board member and BMBC, Tenant rep. Action pooded: (3) Opportunities and information are provided for residents and other Yes ⊠ No □ Evidence: Action needed: customers independently to scrutinise the work of the Comments: Tenant Voice Panel - 2 reps on CSC Customer Panel - attended by board members and EMT.
-Paridon beginning to the control of By whom: organisation and to hold it to account, and the board reviews these arrangements regularly to ensure that they remain fit for purpose.
+Recognition of trade unions and regular trade union liaison meetings well embedded Employee Engagement groups - Board received the staff Comms as part of the Board bulletin Regulatory oversight board - attended by BH, tenant board member and BMBC, Tenant rep. Action ner (3) Opportunities and information are provided for residents and other customers independently to scrutinise the work of the organisation and to hold it to account, and the board reviews these arrangements regularly to ensure that they remain fit for purpose.
+Yes No Comments: Evidence: Tenant Voice Panel - 2 reps on CSC Customer Panel - attended by board members and EMT.
 Resident Insight and Engagement Strategy - approved by Board Feb-25 (numerous consultation sessions with involved tenants, with associated action plan) Hearing Tenants - Involvement and Influence quarterly update to CSC, inc Customer Engagement round-up.
-Building Safety Resident Engagement Panel - report to CSC 6-monthly Tenant Scrutiny reports to CSC - E&A Major Adapts to CSC May-24 Annual assessment against Housing Ombudsman Code - To CSC May-24 - due to Board Jun-25 and then to BMBC Annual report to tenants Customer Services Ctte includes customers - scrutinise performance By date:
+Building Safety Resident Engagement Panel - report to CSC 6-monthly Tenant Scrutiny reports to CSC - E&A Major Adapts to CSC May-24 Annual assessment against Housing Ombudsman Code - To CSC May-24 - due to Board Jun-25 and then to BMBC Annual report to tenants Customer Services Ctte includes customers - scrutinise performance Action ner